About Heena Modi

-If there’s anything that I’ve not written about, which you think will serve the readers, please do get in touch and share your idea/content with me.
+If you think that I should write about something which will serve those who visit this site, please do get in touch and share your ideas with me.

 How I got into blogging

 So how did I get into blogging?
-Funnily enough, my hubby, Suraj Shah gave me this website for my birthday a couple of years ago.
-I didn’t really know about blogging then so I didn’t know what it was for or what I needed to do with it!
-One night, we got talking about something that I was feeling passionate about and he said “You know you can write about that on your website.”
+This website was gifted to me.
+At that point, I didn’t really know about blogging then, so I didn’t know what it was for or what I needed to do with it!
+One night, we got talking about something that I was feeling passionate about, and he said, “You know you can write about that on your website.”
 That was it!
-I started and haven’t really stopped since! :)
+I started and haven’t stopped since! 🙂

 What else can I tell you about me?

-• I like letting people know about helpful things that I’ve found out e.g. how to stop getting junk mail in your name OR anyone else’s, via the post, text, fax or phone.
+- I like sharing things that I’ve found out, e.g. how to stop getting junk mail in your name OR anyone else’s, via the post, text, fax or phone.

 My journey